How do I convert my T4 dose to NDT?

 Everything thyroid is individual.
 One sees that in all studies on those without thyroid issues.
 And when we become thyroid sick, it continues to be that way.
 But these are the doses I see people end up on.

-If you use synthetic T4/T3 before starting NDT, you cannot look solely on the amount of T3 you take at present.
+If you are on synthetic T4/T3 before starting NDT, you cannot look solely at the amount of T3 you take at present.
 And then try to substitute the exact amount T3 in the NDT.
 You will need MORE T3 in the NDT.
 Because you will get less T4.
-And don’t think, I cannot handle more T3 than I get at present.
+And synthetic T3 and organic T3 are very diffent.
+So don’t think, I cannot handle more T3 than I get at present.
 T3 in NDT feels different, softer, more mellow.

 If you take 100 mcg T4 +10 mcg T3 today, you will probably need at least 150 mg NDT.
 If you take 100 mcg T4 and 20 mcg T3, you will probably need at least 180 mg NDT.